Blea Rigg: Summit

 The fell has many rocky tops and a number of sizeable tarns.
 Added to the network of paths this can make the ridge a confusing place for walkers.
 It is not always immediately obvious which outcrop forms the actual summit, but a small cairn sits on rock above a stone shelter.
 The view takes in the eastern and southern fells, plus the nearby Langdale Pikes.

 Ascents

 Many routes of ascent are possible from either side of the ridge, with a climb from Grasmere over Silver How also popular.
 From the New Dungeon Ghyll Hotel in Great Langdale the walker can climb either via Stickle Tarn or up the ravine of White Gill.
 From Grasmere, Easedale Tarn is the preliminary objective.
 From here Blea Crag can be outflanked on either side to arrive on the summit ridge to the east or west of the summit.
 Before World War II a stone refreshment hut stood on the slopes of Blea Rigg, just above Easedale Tarn.
-It is hard to imagine the scene today, with food and drink for sale halfway up a fell.